Dotdigital blog

 Let’s not forget about the search engines.
 By strategically planning your content around relevant keywords and topics, you can enhance your SEO efforts.
 A content calendar allows you to think ahead about how each piece will fit into your overall SEO strategy, helping improve your website’s visibility over time.
 With thoughtful planning, you’ll not only engage your audience but also attract new visitors through organic search.

-How to create a content calendar?
+How to create a content marketing calendar

 1. Define your goals

-Before delving into the details of your calendar, it’s important to first clarify your marketing goals.
-Are you aiming to increase brand awareness, generate leads, or boost engagement?
-Having clear objectives will help you shape your content strategy.
+Before getting stuck into the details of your calendar, first clarify your marketing goals.
+Are you aiming to:

 2. Identify your target audience